 1. Work with the Snow – I grew up in snow country, so the first call of duty was to shovel.
 If you do not own a shovel in Tokyo, a broom or hard piece of cardboard can get the job done with light snow.
 Even if you live in an apartment with a handyman or kanrinin who clears the path, offer to clear the neighbours path or clear a public sidewalk.
 Your neighbours will love you for it.

-2. Snow Fun – This snow will not last long so head out early today to make snow angels and have a few snowball fights.
-Don’t forget your camera.
+2. Snow Fun – This snow will not last long so head out today to make snow angels and have a few snowball fights.
+Don’t forget your camera, and Please take care!

 3. Capture some great photos – Tokyo covered with snow is rare so get out and capture some great photos.
 Visit a temple and take photos of the lanterns and statues topped with white beauty.
 Tokyo Snow Day photos are very special and rare.

 4. Washi Tape City – Do you have a lot of washi tape or masking tape around the house?
 The tape outlines the streets that can go every which way.
 Let the kids make a city on the floor and furniture for their cars to drive.